danielclickh/marketing-website-preview/content/lessons/whatsnew-clickhouse-21.9/index.md

 ---
-title: "What's New in ClickHouse 21.10"
+title: "What's New in ClickHouse 21.9"
-description: "You can now pass ClickHouse data to a custom script, materialize a new column, use positional arguments in your queries, and more."
+description: "Check out the new SQL operators, including INTERSECT and EXCEPT."
 lead: ""
 date:
 lastmod: